backstage/backstage/plugins/splunk-on-call/README.md

 In order to be able to perform certain action (create-acknowledge-resolve an action), you need to provide the username of the user making the action.
 The user supplied must be a valid Splunk On-Call user and a member of your organization.

+In addition, you also need to enable the REST Endpoint integration on https://portal.victorops.com/ by going to Integrations > 3rd Party Integrations > REST – Generic.
+You can now copy the URL to notify: `<SPLUNK_ON_CALL_REST_ENDPOINT>/$routing_key`

 In `app-config.yaml`:

 ```yaml